derril-tech/langchain-level-1-2-3-apps/README.md

 ---

-## 🔰 What Does "Level 1" Mean?
+## 🔰 What Do "Level 1", "Level 2", and "Level 3" Mean?

-Level 1 refers to LangChain-only projects — no frontend (React, HTML, etc.) or backend (FastAPI, Flask, etc.) is involved.

-At this level, we focus entirely on:
+### 🟢 Level 1 – LangChain-Only Apps
+Pure LangChain scripts running from the command line.
+No UI, no backend.
+Focused on core concepts:
+- Memory
-- LangChain’s **core components**
+- Tools
+- Document Loading
+- Retrieval (RAG)
-- Command-line-based usage
+- Agents
-- Clear demonstrations of how LangChain handles memory, documents, tools, RAG, and agents

-This lays the groundwork before moving into more advanced Level 2 (UI/API) and Level 3 (multi-agent, production-grade) apps.
+Ideal for learning and testing individual LangChain modules.

+---

+### 🟡 Level 2 – LangChain + UI/API Integration
+Adds temporary frontend (like Streamlit or simple HTML) and backend (FastAPI, Flask) layers:
+- Builds working prototypes
+- Ideal for proof of concept apps
+- Useful for testing LangChain with APIs or input forms

+---

+### 🔴 Level 3 – Full Stack LangChain Apps
+Full production-ready systems:
+- **Frontend:** Next.js (deployed on Vercel)
+- **Backend:** FastAPI (deployed on Render)
+- **LangChain core:** used via API layer or service architecture
+- Often include authentication, agent orchestration, and persistent storage

+Best for portfolio-ready, scalable solutions.

 ---